nishatzaman/datasciencecoursera/Getting and Cleaning Data Project/CodeBook.md

     - All "tBody" replaced with "TimeBody"
     - All "gravity" replaced with "Gravity"

-7. **Create a second, independent tidy data set with the average of each variable for each activity and each subject.**
+**7. Create a second, independent tidy data set with the average of each variable for each activity and each subject.**
 *tidy_data*: This data set was created through summarising 'joined_data' through taking the mean of each column after grouping the data by subject and activity.
 The table 'tidy_data' was then exported into the file 'TidyData.txt'.